kristopolous/DRR/indycast.net/md/about.md

 Unlike with other projects, a minimal configuration to get a server up and running can be done in **[just 6 lines](https://github.com/kristopolous/DRR/blob/master/server/configs/kxlu.txt)**!
 There are [14 example configurations](https://github.com/kristopolous/DRR/tree/master/server/configs) which are about 7 lines each.
 These are the ones that are used in production.
 No kidding.

-There's a script to install dependencies but again, [it's 12 lines](https://github.com/kristopolous/DRR/blob/master/bootstrap.sh) ... so if it doesn't work on your system, just `cat bootstrap.sh` and install the stuff yourself.
+There's a bash script to install dependencies but again, [it's 12 lines](https://github.com/kristopolous/DRR/blob/master/bootstrap.sh) ... so if it doesn't work on your system, just `cat bootstrap.sh` and install the stuff yourself.  composer, gemfile, vundle, bower, something else?
+No! none of that - let's not re-invent things that are already easy.

 Don't you hate it when some blackbox frameworky magic doesn't work and you helplessly try to figure out what's the code and what's the framework ... geez, I hate that.
-No, not here.
+No, none of that nonsense here.

 In fact, I've created a user-story for a would-be administrator.
 Every interaction with a computer should be a thought-out interface.